 Initially the building was an orphan hospital before becoming a specialist school for deaf children.
 The school retained use of the building until purpose-built new campus opened in Linlithgow in January 2008.

-Multiple award-winning public relations agency Holyrood Partnership provides PR in Edinburgh for CALA Homes (East).
+Multiple award-winning public relations agency Holyrood PR provides PR in Edinburgh for CALA Homes (East).
 To view recent media releases, examples of media coverage and free-to-use images, please visit the CALA Homes Media Hub.